-As of end of 2017, three of our top 10 beef sourcing countries had recognized one or more beef producers as Flagship Farmers to work with peers and share their industry-leading processes and practices.
-The remaining seven countries will begin recognizing beef Flagship Farmers throughout 2018.
-In addition to adding these sustainability champions to the Flagship Farmer program, we're also focused on providing them with resources and tools that better enable and equip them to engage with other farmers and industry influencers.
+As of June 2018, four of our top ten beef sourcing countries have recognized one or more beef producers as Flagship Farmers to work with peers and share their industry-leading processes and practices.
+The remaining countries will be recognizing beef Flagship Farmers throughout 2018 and 2019.
+In addition to adding these sustainability champions to the Flagship Farmer Program, we're also focused on providing them with resources and tools that better enable and equip them to engage with other farmers and industry influencers.
 Broadening those opportunities will be a top focus in the years ahead.